Ameraucana, Araucana, and Easter Egger Chickens

 This post contains affiliate links or advertisements.
 You won’t pay extra but I may earn a small commission if you purchase products through those links.
 Thank you for supporting The Self Sufficient HomeAcre!

 True Auraucanas are ‘rumpless’ – having no tail or tail feathers.
 They also must have pea combs and ear tufts (small feathers growing from the flap of skin next to their ear hole).
 These ear tufts are specific to the breed raised in the United States.
 The genetic makeup that results in these tufts also causes a very high mortality rate in the offspring of two genetically pure Araucanas.
 Because of this, purebred chicks are extremely rare and costly, if available at all.

-These birds on the other hand, have no ear tufts.
+These birds, on the other hand, have no ear tufts.
 Instead, they have a beard and muff.
 These are fluffy feathers around their chin and their ears, but not growing from the flap of skin behind the ear.
+In addition, they have normal tail feathers.
 Ameraucanas also have a pea comb.
-They come in a variety of colors, lay colorful eggs, and are very easy care birds, making them a great addition to the home flock.
+They come in a variety of colors, lay colorful eggs, and are very easy-care birds, making them a great addition to the home flock.